-- Building Supportive Communities: Title IX and Clery Act Training.
-Staff and faculty must review and acknowledge this training every other year.
-This training provides employees with a better understanding of both Title IX and the Clery Act while outlining employee requirements to help keep the UOPX community safe and free from discrimination including sexual harassment, dating violence, domestic violence, sexual assault, and stalking. - Sexual & Interpersonal Violence Prevention and Response Course (SPARC).
-Online training module training for students in prevention of sexual, interpersonal, and related violence made available in late 2021.
-A hyperlink to access the training is sent via email. - Employee Sexual Harassment Awareness Training and Title IX for Higher Education Training must be completed by all new employees upon hire (within 30 days).
-Once hired, all employees must complete Employee Sexual Harassment Awareness training on a biennial basis. - The Campus Safety: Awareness, Prevention, and Action online course is always available via MyLearning to staff.
+• Title IX Training.
+Training for students, faculty and staff is offered every other year.
+Faculty and staff are informed of employee requirements to help keep the UOPX community safe and free from discrimination including sexual harassment, dating violence, domestic violence, sexual assault, and stalking.
+Students are provided with contact and reporting information.

+- Employee Sexual Harassment Awareness Training and Title IX for Higher Education Training must be completed by all new employees upon hire (within 30 days).
+Once hired, all employees must complete Employee Sexual Harassment Awareness training on a biennial basis. - The Campus Safety: Awareness, Prevention, and Action online course is always available via MyLearning to staff and must be completed by all new staff upon hire (within 30 days).
 This course discusses key information on environmental, medical, and criminal risks. - Sexual Assault Awareness and Prevention Training is offered annually to students, faculty, and staff virtually and at UOPX locations.
-This training includes: - The definitions of dating violence, domestic violence, sexual assault, stalking, and consent, in reference to sexual activity - The University's stance that it prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking - Safe and positive options for bystander intervention (e.g., the three D's of active bystander intervention: direct, distract, delegate) and risk reduction - Resources for survivors - o Information on how alcohol and other drug use could impact the risk of sexual assault - UOPX offers information on sexual assault, dating violence, domestic violence, and stalking along with various resources and counseling services to all currently enrolled students via the Life Resource Center (LRC), directly accessible from MyPhoenix.
-The LRC offers services that are confidential, available 24/7/365, accessible by calling (844) 492-0546, and free to students. - The University provides an Employee Assistance Program (EAP) as an employee benefit.
-All employees have access to the EAP whether or not they obtain other benefits through the University.
-Information about the EAP program is available at all times at https://uopx.uprisehealth.com/.
-This service provides information on sexual assault, dating violence, domestic violence, and stalking along with referral services and treatment sessions as needed.
-The University also provides a mental wellness benefit, Ginger, for employees and their dependents age 18 and older.
-Ginger is an emotional support app that provides emotional support at the right time, including confidential coaching via text-based chats, self-guided activities, and video-based therapy and psychiatry-all from the privacy of a smartphone.
-Ginger coaches are available 24/7 and work as a team to ensure personalized care when it's needed - Denim Day: Held in April in honor of Sexual Violence Awareness Month, UOPX local campuses and learning centers host their own Denim Day events.
+This training includes: - The definitions of dating violence, domestic violence, sexual assault, stalking, and consent, in reference to sexual activity - The University's stance that it prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking - Safe and positive options for bystander intervention (e.g., the three D's of active bystander intervention: direct, distract, delegate) and risk reduction - Resources for survivors - o Information on how alcohol and drug use could impact the risk of sexual assault - UOPX offers information on sexual assault, dating violence, domestic violence, and stalking along with various resources and counseling services to all currently enrolled students via the Life Resource Center (LRC), directly accessible from MyPhoenix.
+The LRC offers services that are confidential, available 24/7/365, accessible by calling (844) 492-0546, and free to students. - UOPX provides an Employee Assistance Program (EAP) administered by Uprise Health as an employee benefit.
+All employees have access to the EAP whether they obtain other benefits through UOPX.
+Information about the EAP program is available at all times at https://uopx.uprisehealth.com/ (enter access code UOPX) or by calling (800) 395-1616.
+This benefit provides referral services and treatment sessions as needed.
+Calls and online inquiries are tracked by category.
+Employees enrolled in health care plans can obtain added substance abuse benefits, including outpatient and inpatient services through providers contracted with their health care plan.
+UOPX also provides a mental wellness benefit, Ginger, for employees and their dependents age 13 and older.
+Ginger is an emotional support app that supplies emotional support at the right time, including confidential coaching via text-based chats, self-guided activities, and video-based therapy and psychiatry-all from the privacy of a smartphone.
+Ginger coaches are available 24/7 and work as a team to ensure personalized care when it's needed. - Denim Day: Held in April in honor of Sexual Violence Awareness Month, UOPX local campuses and learning centers host their own Denim Day events.
 Students, faculty, and staff are encouraged to wear jeans on this day to support survivors and promote awareness of sexual violence. - Escalation Workshop: The Title IX office has worked with the One Love Foundation to bring the Escalation Workshop to UOPX.
 The Escalation Workshop is a film-based discussion that opens people's eyes to the warning signs of relationship abuse.
 Participants will understand the difference between healthy and unhealthy relationship behaviors and learn ways to safely intervene to help a friend.
 This is an annual event and is also available upon request.